Taking the first step, consider…

 ” You are the embodiment of the information you choose to accept and act upon.
 To change your circumstances, you need to change your thinking and subsequent actions.”

 Let me be a resource to you!

-Let me introduce myself so that I may make you more comfortable and confident in entrusting yourself to my care…
+Let me introduce myself so that I may make you more comfortable and confident in entrusting yourself to my care

-I hope to use my knowledge, experience and caring to help you in a very special way…
+I hope to use my knowledge, experience and caring to help you in a very special way

 Dr. Antar combines her understanding of the sciences, social sciences and humanities to help individuals face their most trying moments effectively: with grace, dignity and compassion.
-Dr. Antar feels that it is an honor and privilege to help her patients, and works to create a warm environment of mutual respect, exploration, self-discovery and self-efficacy.
+Dr. Antar feels that it is an honor and privilege to collaborate with her patients, and works to create a warm environment of mutual respect, exploration, self-discovery and self-efficacy.

 These links may help you answer some of your questions about psychiatric challenges and treatments even before we meet: